 Google (or any search engine) can lead you to a wealth of information about any tools or apps.
-Instead of just searching for the name of the app or website, consider adding search terms like: Risks, Teen Use, Child Use, or Problems – this will lead you to issues that others may have identified about the app or website.
+Instead of just searching for the name of the app or website, consider adding search terms like, risks, teen use, child use, or problems.
+This will lead you to issues that others may have identified about the app or website.

 Setting rules and expectations for app, cell phone, computer, and internet use is key to keeping kids safe online.
-Use a social media or technology contract – and go over it with your children – to make sure expectations are clear.
+Use a social media or technology contract and go over it with your children to make sure expectations are clear.
 Make sure to have a conversation so your kids can understand the rules and can ask you questions.
-Rules can be general (e.g., no video games on weeknights) or very specific (e.g., You can only play YouTube videos on the living room computer when other family members are present).
+Rules can be general (e.g., no video games on weeknights) or very specific (e.g., you can only play YouTube videos on the living room computer when other family members are present).

 2. Work with your kids to develop a purpose on social mediaJosh Ochs, Author and Founder of Smart Social, @JoshOchs

-Instead of using social media as a passtime, work with your kids to develop a purpose on social media.
+Instead of using social media as a pastime, work with your kids to develop a purpose on social media.
 Before your student is ready to be public online, help them to determine what kind of content they want to be known for online.
 Teach them to contemplate how their digital footprint will be seen by future employers and college admissions officers.
 Consider creating a cell phone contract that clearly outlines the rules of having a phone before giving your student their first device.
 Following these steps can help your student self-regulate the content they post on social media and help them build a positive digital footprint.
 To learn more, buy one of Josh Ochs’ books on Amazon.

 To monitor your teen at home, use Google in “incognito mode” and search the phrases below (be sure to review these search results regularly):